 - Indication of figures and tables

-You can copy and paste your abstract from your main file into the abstract text box during the submission process to the Submission Portal.
+Copy and paste your abstract from your main file into the abstract text box during the submission process to the Submission Portal.

 How to submit your manuscript to the Submission Portal: a step-by-step guide